-Direct Payments can be used to buy a service or support that meets the identified assessed needs of the disabled children and young person.
+Direct Payments can be used to buy a service or support that meets the identified assessed needs of disabled children and young people.
 This could be over a specified period of time or as a one-off payment.

 Some families choose to employ a personal assistant to provide care and support.
-This may enable your child / young person to access activities, increase their independence, as detailed in their Child Plan.
+This may enable your child or young person to access activities, increase their independence, as detailed in their Child Plan.

 Direct Payments can also be used for accessing short breaks, if this has been identified as an assessed need.

 You have a responsibility to ensure that the Direct payment funds are spent only on the needs identified in the child or young person’s Child Plan.

 The Child Plan will be reviewed at regular intervals or where there is a change in need or change in circumstances.
 This may mean that Direct Payments would increase, decrease or cease.
 You should let your social care worker know if your child or young person’s needs have changed.

 An assessment of need is undertaken by a social worker.
 If your child or young person is eligible for social care support or services, a direct payment is one way of meeting the needs that have been identified.

 If you choose Direct Payments, Cornwall Council has a duty to make sure that the service safeguards and promotes the welfare of your child or young person.